rarible/protocol/docs/tezos/tezos-overview.md

 # Tezos overview

+This is a work in progress, aiming to release before the end of November.

 Support for the Tezos was built by Tezos team:

 - backend and SDK was built by [Functori](https://www.functori.com/)